-To date, I have published three solo recordings: “init” (Carpal Tunnel, 2010), “On the Go” (Carpal Tunnel, 2013), and “H2RI” (pan y rosas, 2018).
+To date, I have published four solo recordings: “init” (Carpal Tunnel, 2010), “On the Go” (Carpal Tunnel, 2013), “H2RI” (pan y rosas, 2018) and “detuning a tuning” (Carpal Tunnel, 2023).
 My solo works are known for their unique sound of working with hypnotizing basses, industrial ambiances, and noise as concept art.
 Overall, I am heavily inspired by minimalism as a lifestyle.
 You can read my music statement here.

 Anna Xambó - H2RI (2018)